 Do MSG members consider that disclosures are sufficiently timely to be relevant to inform public debate and policymaking?

-Yes ☐No
+☒Yes ☐No

-If no, please elaborate:
+If no, please elaborate: While there is room for disclosing the most recent data, ZEC believes the current disclosures on ZEITI portal and EITI Reports strikes the right balance between timeliness and quality.

 Has the MSG explored options for “real-time” EITI reporting?